Are Ionic Compounds Metal And Nonmetal

 Q: Are all compounds formed between metals and nonmetals ionic?
 A: Not necessarily.
 While most compounds formed between metals and nonmetals are ionic, there are exceptions.
 The degree of ionic character depends on the electronegativity difference between the elements.
 If the electronegativity difference is small, the bond may be polar covalent rather than ionic.

 Q: Can ionic compounds be formed between two nonmetals?
 A: Generally, ionic compounds are formed between metals and nonmetals.
-However, there are some exceptions involving polyatomic ions, such as ammonium chloride (NH4Cl), where a polyatomic cation (NH4+) combines with a nonmetal anion (Cl-).
+Still, there are some exceptions involving polyatomic ions, such as ammonium chloride (NH4Cl), where a polyatomic cation (NH4+) combines with a nonmetal anion (Cl-).

 Q: What determines the strength of an ionic bond?
 A: The strength of an ionic bond depends on the charges of the ions and the distance between them.
 Higher charges and smaller distances result in stronger electrostatic attraction and stronger ionic bonds.